project-oak/oak/oak_channel/SPEC.md

 - `frame_length`, unsigned 16-bit little-endian integer

   The total length of the frame including the header and body.
-This value MUST be larger than 16 (the header length) nad MUST not exceed 4,096.
+This value MUST be larger than 16 (the header length) and MUST not exceed 4,096.
 The sum of the frames lengths minus the sum of the header lengths of all the frames in a message must equal the message length.